NedimHodzic1/Nedim_Portfolio/README.md

 * Performed data analysis on a queried dataset.
 * Computed summary statistics and plotted distributions.
 * Computed correlations between variables and graphed a histogram of results.

+# Project 6: Statistical Tests of Variable Significance, Group Comparisons, and Regression
+* Performed ANOVA, T-Test, and Chi-Square tests.
+* Compared several groups of data to determine variable significance.
+* Built a linear regression model to analyze/visualize the relationship between significant variables in the dataset.